jestjs/jest/packages/jest-validate/README.md

 ## Customization

-By default `jest-validate` will print errors and warnings specific to Jest.
-You can however customize this behavior by providing `options` object as a last argument:
+By default `jest-validate` will print generic warning and error messages.
+You can however customize this behavior by providing `options` object as a fourth argument:

 ```js
 const options: ValidationOptions = {